martinsumner/leveled/README.md

 - Support for tagging of object types and the implementation of alternative store behaviour based on type.
   - Potentially usable for objects with special retention or merge properties.

-- Support for low-cost clones without locking to provide for scanning queries.
+- Support for low-cost clones without locking to provide for scanning queries (e.g. secondary indexes).
   - Low cost specifically where there is a need to scan across keys and metadata (not values).

 - Written in Erlang as a message passing system between Actors.

 The store has been developed with a focus on being a potential backend to a Riak KV database, rather than as a generic store.

-The primary aim of developing (yet another) Riak backend is to examine the potential to reduce the broader costs providing sustained throughput in Riak i.e. to provide equivalent throughput on cheaper hardware.
-It is also anticipated in having a fully-featured pure Erlang backend may assist in evolving new features through the Riak ecosystem  which require end-to-end changes, rather than requiring context switching between C++ and Erlang based components.

-The store is not expected to offer lower median latency than the Basho-enhanced leveldb, but it is likely in some cases to offer improvements in throughput, reduced tail latency and reduced volatility in performance.
-It is expected that the likelihood of finding improvement will correlate with the average object size, and inversely correlate with the availability of Disk IOPS in the hardware configuration.
+It is intended to be a fully-featured backend - including support for secondary indexes, multiple fold types and auto-expiry of objects.

+An optimised version of Riak KV has been produced in parallel which will exploit the availability of HEAD requests (to access object metadata including version vectors), where a full GET is not required.
+This, along with reduced write amplification when compared to leveldb, is expected to offer significant improvement in the volume and predictability of throughput for workloads with larger (> 4KB) object sizes, as well as reduced tail latency.

 ## More Details